 The HDD LED connection is located on pins 13 and 14 of JF1.
-Attach a cable here to indicate HDD activity and UID status.
+Attach a cable to pin 14 to show the HDD activity status.
+Attach a cable to pin 13 to use the UID switch.
 See the table on the right for pin definitions.

 HDD LED Pin Definitions (JF1)

 Pin# Definition

-13 UID LED
+13 UID Switch

 14 HD Active